Toots Shor's Restaurant

 Toots Shor's Restaurant was a restaurant and lounge owned and operated by Bernard "Toots" Shor at 51 West 51st Street in Manhattan during the 1940s and 1950s.
 It was known for its oversized circular bar.
 It was frequented by celebrities, and together with the 21 Club, the Stork Club, Delmonico's and El Morocco was one of the places to see and be seen.
-Joe DiMaggio often went there to eat, and that helped make it famous.
+Joe DiMaggio often went there to dine, and that helped make it famous.
 Toots was said to do personal favors for Joe as well, at no cost.

 Jackie Gleason always ate there for free.
 Other notable guests included Frank Sinatra, Judy Garland, Marilyn Monroe, Orson Welles, Yogi Berra, and Ernest Hemingway (Berra and Hemingway allegedly met there).

 History

 The restaurant opened April 30, 1940.
 It cost $100,000 to open, with Shor hustling to find $50,000 and getting Leo Justin, a New Jersey theater owner, to invest the other $50,000, with the assistance of four associates.
 While the food at Toots Shor's Restaurant was known to be “nuttin’ fancy” — standard American, sports-bar fare such as shrimp cocktail, steak, baked potato — the establishment became well known for who frequented there and how Shor interacted with them.
 Shor was a raconteur and a master of the "needle," jibes or quips directed at the famous.
 Within two years, Shor's partners had made their investment back.

 The restaurant later expanded into 53 and 55 West 51st Street, doubling the size of the tavern, adding upstairs banquet rooms and a private projection room.

 Celebrity alone was not enough to receive first-class service in Shor's restaurant.
 According to David Halberstam in his book The Summer of '49, guests had to observe the unwritten "code" which prevailed in Shor's establishment.
 Charlie Chaplin, who was not privy to that code, was made to wait in line.
 When Chaplin complained, Shor told him to entertain the others who were waiting in line.
 One day, MGM head Louis B. Mayer complained about waiting twenty minutes for a table and said, “I trust the food will be worth all that waiting.”
 Shor replied: “It’ll be better’n some of your crummy pictures I stood in line for.”